 The Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

-Students who have completed a relevant Bachelor of Engineering degree with honours may receive up to 36 units of credit towards the Master’s degree.
+Students who have completed a relevant Washington Accord accredited Bachelor of Engineering with honours or have passed the same topics in a Flinders University Master of Engineering Science may receive up to 36 units of credit towards the Master of Engineering degree.

 The course has been designed to provide graduates with:

 - a strong foundation in both the theoretical and the practical aspects of electronic engineering systems